sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

 In this tutorial, you learn how to:
 > [!div class="checklist"]
-> * Update and configure Edge
+> * Update and configure IoT Edge
-> * Setup the gateway with a configuration file with one-time secrets that should not be transferable from the cloud.
+> * Setup the IoT Edge gateway
-> * join a local ONVIF camera to your NUC for video analysis
+> * Connect a local ONVIF-compatible camera to your Intel NUC device

 ## Prerequisites

 * A device, such as an Intel NUC, running Linux, capable of running Docker containers, and enough processing power to run video analysis.
-* The IoT Edge runtime installed and running on the device.
+* The [IoT Edge runtime installed](../../iot-edge/how-to-install-iot-edge-linux.md) and running on the device.
 * To connect to the IoT Edge device from your Windows machine, you need the [PuTTY SSH client](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or an equivalent utility.
 * Before you start, you should complete the previous [Create a live video analytics application in Azure IoT Central](./tutorial-public-safety-create-app.md) tutorial.
 * You also need an Azure subscription.
 If you don't have an Azure subscription, you can create one for free on the [Azure sign-up page](https://aka.ms/createazuresubscription).

 ## Configure the IoT Edge device

-If you don't have the IoT Edge runtime installed in your Intel NUC machine, see [Install the Azure IoT Edge runtime on Debian-based Linux systems](https://docs.microsoft.com/azure/iot-edge/how-to-install-iot-edge-linux) instructions.
+If you don't have the IoT Edge runtime installed in your Intel NUC machine, see [Install the Azure IoT Edge runtime on Debian-based Linux systems](../../iot-edge/how-to-install-iot-edge-linux.md) instructions.

 To update the IoT Edge runtime: